wf8/anc_state_validation/README.md

 Although the closest model to ChromoSSE implemented in diversitree is ClaSSE (Goldberg and Igi&#263; 2012), ancestral state estimation for ClaSSE is not implemented in diversitree.
-Therefore here we compare the ancestral state estimation of BiSSE (Maddison et al. 2007) as implemented in diversitree to the estimates made by RevBayes.
-Note that in RevBayes BiSSE, ChromoSSE, and all other SSE models use the same C++ classes and algorithms, so validating ancestral state estimation for BiSSE should provide confidence in estimates made by all SSE models.
+Therefore here we compare the ancestral state estimates for BiSSE (Maddison et al. 2007) as implemented in diversitree to the estimates made by RevBayes.
+Note that as implemented in RevBayes the BiSSE, ChromoSSE, ClaSSE, MuSSE (FitzJohn 2012), and HiSSE (Beaulieu and O’Meara 2016) models use the same C++ classes and algorithms for parameter and ancestral state estimation, so validating ancestral state estimates for BiSSE should provide confidence in estimates made by RevBayes for all these SSE models.

 In RevBayes we sample ancestral states for SSE models from their joint distribution